lubritto/easy_isolate/README.md

 ![macOS](https://github.com/lubritto/easy_isolate/blob/main/assets/gifs/example.gif)

-Feels free to open issues or add suggestions and, if you are happy using the plugin and would like to have more plugins like this, help me with the sponsor button.
+### Contributions

+If you liked the package and would like to contribute feels free to:
+   - Open issues for suggestions or bugs [here](https://github.com/lubritto/easy_isolate/issues)
+   - Sponsor the repo using the button on the top of the [github page](https://github.com/lubritto/easy_isolate/)
+   - Leave your like on the [pub page](https://pub.dev/packages/easy_isolate) or a star in the [github page](https://github.com/lubritto/easy_isolate/)
+   - Open PR's for new features
+   - Share with your friends